sushantkumar23/next-template/README.md

 pnpm dev
 ```

-### Removing Blog/contentlayer integration:

-Remove the packages first
-yarn remove contentlayer next-contentlayer

-Remove the files and folders of blog
-rm -rf blog contentlayer.config.ts app/blog

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.